 So you’re thinking of lining up to get the COVID-19 vaccine but maybe you’re worried about your fertility.
-Leave it to 2020 to open up a whole new world of questions!
+Leave it to the pandemic to open up a whole new world of questions!

 Maybe you saw posts making the rounds on social media that make some pretty scary claims that the new COVID-19 vaccines will hurt your fertility, or maybe you’re simply uneasy after a year of health news that’s put everyone on edge.
 We get it.
 2020 will go down in history as the year that made us all second guess, well…just about everything.

 But we know you came here for answers, not more questions!
 So what do the doctors (and not your high school best friend who went to Google University Medical School) have to say about the coronavirus vaccine and your fertility?

 According to Mary Jane Minkin, M.D., clinical professor of obstetrics and gynecology at Yale University, there are no definitive answers because the pharmaceutical companies didn’t purposely recruit pregnant women for their trials.
 And yet we know that health experts, including Dr. Anthony Fauci of the White House’s coronavirus task force and World Health Organization Director-General Tedros Adhanom Ghebreyesus, all say COVID-19 vaccines are a must to end the pandemic.

 So, what do you do next if you’re trying to take your fertility into account?

 Well, for starters, Minkin says the lack of pregnant women in the clinical trials doesn’t necessarily mean that the vaccine poses a problem — for pregnant women or women who are trying to conceive.
 It simply means the researchers don’t have data on these particular folks.
 Right now, there is no known reason why a woman shouldn’t get the vaccine.